Admiral Ackbar: Backstory

 Ackbar's backstory was not explained in Return of the Jedi, but has been established in Star Wars books and other media since the film was released.
 He is from the planet Mon Cala, a world almost entirely covered by water, where his species built giant floating cities.
 Ackbar is the leader of his home town, Coral Depths City, when forces from the Galactic Empire invade and nearly destroy the planet.
-Despite the Mon Calamari's attempts to make peace, the Imperial forces destroy several of their cities, stole their technology, and enslaved its population.
+Despite the Mon Calamari's attempts to make peace, the Imperial forces destroy several of their cities, steal their technology, and enslave its population.
 Ackbar is one of the first to be enslaved, and becomes an interpreter and personal servant to Grand Moff Tarkin, a secondary antagonist from the first Star Wars film.
 During this time, Ackbar learns much about both the Empire and military tactics in general, as well as about the Rebel Alliance and the Death Star, a moon-sized superweapon Tarkin is developing at the time.
 Ackbar takes detailed notes about what he observed with the hopes of eventually escaping back to his people and using the information against the Empire.

 Ackbar is freed from captivity during a failed attempt by Rebel forces to capture Tarkin.
 He joins the Rebel Alliance, where the knowledge he obtained during his captivity made him indispensable.
 Ackbar returns to the Mon Calamari people and, after leading them through numerous conflicts, convinces them to formally support the Rebel cause, bringing with them the massive Mon Calamari cruisers that drastically improves the strength of the Rebel fleet.
 Starting with the rank of Commander, Ackbar helps design the B-wing, a powerful line of starfighters.
 This success prompts Rebel leader Mon Mothma to promote him to Admiral, news he reacts to heavily due to the weight of the responsibility.
-Following events in the film Star Wars, including the destruction of the Death Star, Ackbar helps the other Rebel leaders establish new bases of operation and manage a Rebel mobile task force in starships spread across the galaxy.
+Following events in the film Star Wars, including the destruction of the Death Star, Admiral Akbar helps the other Rebel leaders establish new bases of operation and manage a Rebel mobile task force in starships spread across the galaxy.
 He rises up the ranks until Mothma promotes him to commander of the entire Rebel fleet and head of military operations, as well as one of her top advisers.